kevL/yata/ReadMe.txt

 Yata can create a new 2da-file from scratch w/ File|Create ....
-If you want to create a new 2da-file yourself, at a minimum you should use a text-editor to specify the 2da version header, followed by a blank line, followed by a line with the col labels - look at the top of any valid 2da, in a text-editor, to see what those first three lines should look like.
+If you want to create a new 2da-file yourself, at a minimum you should use a text-editor to specify the 2da version header, followed by a blank line, followed by a line with a col label - look at the top of any valid 2da, in a text-editor, to see what those first three lines should look like.
 Yata ought then be able to open the 2da and assign a first blank row with default cell-values.